 Wind turbines are not loud in the sense that pneumatic drills and jet engines are loud.
-Sound levels from turbines are typically no more than about 55 dB (A) when measured at a distance of about 100 m; this is the same level of sound as you can expect from a car traveling at 60 km/h at the same distance.
+Sound levels from turbines are typically no more than about 55 dB (A) when measured at a distance of about 100 m.

 Sound levels always decline with distance; the rate of decline (with some exceptions) follows the inverse-square-law – twice the distance a quarter the sound, three times the distance a ninth the sound, etc.

 The level of background noise at distances of a kilometre or more from wind turbines makes measuring the effect of sound from wind turbines on people at such distances complicated.

 From my own experience I cannot imagine how the sound from a wind turbine could keep anyone awake at night and a report by Health Canada (the government department that is involved in health in Canada) indicates that loss of sleep due to wind turbine noise is a negligible problem.
 A strong antipathy to wind turbines is linked with annoyance from the sound.

 In a paper titled Wind Turbine Noise, Infrasound and Noise Perception by Anthony L. Rogers, Ph.D., Renewable Energy Research Laboratory University of Massachusetts at Amherst USA, 2006/01/18, Rogers stated that as a rule of thumb, three times blade tip height from a turbine to a residence gives acceptable noise levels.
 I believe that this rule is used in Denmark, where there seem to be relatively few complaints about turbine noise and claims of health problems from turbines are practically unknown.